-New Delhi: India's domestic T20 league unites warring politicians, while also bringing together once international rivals Harbhajan Singh and Ricky Ponting.
+New Delhi, May 18 -- India's domestic T20 league unites warring politicians, while also bringing together once international rivals Harbhajan Singh and Ricky Ponting.
 It has everyone's interest at heart.
 Cricketers and commentators alike have gone to any extent to let it rip at detractors.
 A strong word such as "jealous" being flung around so freely shouldn't come as a surprise.
 The latest to stick his neck out is David Warner.
 HT highlights other cases:

 Get a life

 Shock me @crashcraddock1 talking s*** about ipl jealous p****.
 Get a real job.
 All you do is bag people. #getalife"

 Thus ran Warner's tweet.
 He was venting his feelings about Robert Craddock's comment piece on India's T20 league.

 Craddock's colleague, Malcolm Conn replied, "@davidwarner31 cricket is a real job?
 Please.
 Most people pay to play.
 Million dollar cricketers milking IPL are hardly best judges."
 Warner then exploded, "@malcolmconn coming from you champion all you do is talk s*** as well.
 What about encouraging Aus players rather then (sic) bagging them."

 And Conn's response was explosive: "@davidwarner31 You lose 4-0 in India, don't make a run, and you want to be tickled on the tummy?
 Win the Ashes and get back to me."

 Kevin Pietersen is a sharpshooter.
 He fails to understand why India's T20 league isn't embraced in the UK.
 "India's league is very much struggling to find acceptance back home.
 It saddens me because I have had an amazing time and it's down to a lot of jealousy I think which is sad.
 It saddens me all the negative publicity the league gets in the media," he said.